Delhi records 635 dengue cases in first 12 days of October | Health

 The report said that as many as 314 fresh dengue cases were reported in a week between October 5 and 12.
 Between October 1 and 5, the city reported 321 cases.

-According to the MCD report issued on Monday, the city recorded 23 dengue cases on January, 16 on February, 22 in March, 20 on April, 30 in May, 32 in June, 26 in July, and 75 in August.
+According to the MCD report issued on Monday, the city recorded 23 dengue cases in January, 16 in February, 22 in March, 20 in April, 30 in May, 32 in June, 26 in July and 75 in August.

-No death has been reported so far this year due to the disease.
+The MCD report on vector-borne disease also stated that the cases of malaria also rose by 29 in the national capital in a week, taking the total tally to 182.

+As many as 32 cases of chikungunya have also been reported this year in Delhi till October 12, the report stated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)